bostontrader/lemp/README.md

 <h1>Introduction</h1>
-The purpose of this document is to provide/document a build process that can build from scratch a LEMP stack, for Ubuntu 15, composed of nginx, php, php-fpm, and mysql.
+The purpose of this directory is to provide/document a build process that can build from source code a LEMP stack, for Ubuntu 15.10, composed of Nginx, MySQL, PHP, and php-fpm.

 More specifically, we're going to download the source code and build from scratch, the following packages and versions:
 <table>
 <tr><td>Package</td><td>Version</td></tr>
 <tr><td>MySQL</td><td>5.7.11</tr>
+<tr><td>PHP</td><td>5.6.18</tr>
+<tr><td>Nginx</td><td>1.7.9</tr>
 </table>

+This directory contains not merely this README file, but also a handful of initial configuration files.
+Hence the version control.

+Any installation starts with this directory.
+During the build, we'll download, unzip, and otherwise create lots of new files in this directory.
+But even though this directory is under git version control, we don't want to add these new files.

 <h2>Rebuild from Source Code</h2>
 This process will use .tar.gz (or similar) files containing the source code for all of the above.